gaganpreetkaurgndec/index.md/README.md

 this school journey is very m emorable for me. in 11th and12th i live in hostel which is very different experience for me. now, i join college which also very differnt experience for me. i like gne college .i like collge environment which is very beautiful & gorgeous.<br>
+ <h1>#Who i am?</h1>
+ I am gaganpreet kaur ,a student at gndec,Ludhiana with paasion to learning and exploring new things.now i am interested in coding and starting to learn java online.